jacoscaz/treesandrobots.github.io/fitness.md

    will be able to move.
 This routine is also designed to minimize the risk of injury and/or damage inherent in handling heavy weights, selecting movement variations that can be easily aborted.
+6. **Mindful**: this routine is designed around movement pairings that account for the neurological effort required to execute them while maintaining and developing body awareness and control.
+This is the primary reason behind the choice of having only one movement per session requiring external loads.

 <aside markdown="1">
 Whereas this routine mostly focuses on sandbags, some variations require